 Best Rodent Control Exterminator Phoenix Az – Got rodents?
 We can help with our expert Rodent Control Exterminator Phoenix Az services.
 Bills Pest Control is your hometown exterminator.
-We are experts at removing all types of pests including Rodents from your home or business.
-Family owned and locally operated our services are safe, effective and affordable.
+We are experts at removing all types of pests including rodents from your home or business.
+Family owned and locally operated our services are safe, effective, and affordable.
 Call us today.
-We can get you back on the road to living and working in a safe environment rodent free.
+We can get you back on the road to living and working in a safe environment rodent-free.

 Rodents have always been a thorn in the side of mankind.
 The need for rodent control can be traced back throughout our history.
 In fact, the modern science of pest management is evident during the “Black Death” of the 14th Century, when the association between rats and the plague pandemic was first identified, and armies of “rat catchers” set out to reduce rat populations throughout Europe.
 We now know that fleas, another serious public health pest, played a vital part in the transmission of the plague.

-Today rodents are still important public health pest in Arizona.
+Today rodents are still important public health pests in Arizona.
 The demand for Rodent Control Exterminator Phoenix Az services, while often seasonal, remains high.
 Rodents have been linked to the transmission of Murine, Typhus, Hantavirus, Salmonellosis, Leptospirosis, rat-bite fever, Lyme disease, Bubonic plague, and other diseases, as well.

 Getting rid of rodents does not have to be difficult.
 However, effective eradication should be entrusted with a professional exterminator.
 Rodent baits and poisons can be dangerous.
 Exposing a household and/or pets to these toxic products can be dangerous.
 Hiring a professional Rodent Control Exterminator Phoenix Az can yield immediate results and deliver peace of mind.

 The economic impact of rodents measures well into the billions of dollars every year.
-Rats and mice contaminate tons of food and feed with their filth, and cause thousands of fires and communications outages every year when they chew through insulation on wiring.
+Rats and mice contaminate tons of food and feed with their filth, and cause thousands of fires and communications outages every year when they chew through the insulation on wiring.
 They can be a threat to motor vehicles often chewing through wiring and upholstery.

 Common Phoenix Rodents

 There are many species of rodents, but the three species that Rodent Control Exterminator Phoenix Az deals with the most are the Norway rat, Roof rats, and the common house mouse.
 These three species are what we call “communal rodents,” which means that they “eat at the same table” as we do.
-In other words these critters can be found living in and around humans.
+In other words, these critters can be found living in and around humans.

 Norway rats (Rattus norvegicus) are brown, heavy-bodied rats with small eyes and ears, blunt noses, shaggy fur, and tails that are slightly shorter than the head and body combined.
 They have poor vision, but excellent senses of touch, taste, smell, and hearing.
 They can jump several feet if necessary, have good balance, and are good swimmers.
 They’re also known as brown rats, sewer rats, or wharf rats.